 Talk of a limited water supply or decreasing aquifer levels may not fully be appreciated if one can turn on a tap and water flows freely.
 This proposition is supported by the 43.5 percent of residents who did not know the origin of their groundwater and the generally low knowledge ratings in many areas of the Palouse Basin survey.
 These components might contribute to residents’ tendency to refuse to pay for water conservation.
 (Id.)

-Yet many respondents also indicated that they would support further planning for the future management of groundwater resource, thus indicating that some awareness of a problem with regard to aquifer levels.
+Yet many respondents also indicated that they would support further planning for the future management of groundwater resources, thus indicating that some awareness of a problem with regard to aquifer levels.
 (Id.)
 Taking this information together with the low level of community understanding of the declining aquifer problem, it seems clear that the public is vaguely supportive of increasing our understanding of the Palouse basin’s hydrology.
 Somewhat contradictorily, however, the public is also fairly unwilling to personally support the advancement in knowledge, at least in an economic context.
 The inference that can be drawn is that while residents recognize a problem exists they do not understand how, or even if, it applies to them.
 Therefore, the average resident is largely indifferent to an issue that could become a crisis within his or her lifetime.

-The thematic gauge used by the Bilodeau, a willingness to pay for water conservation revealed that residents’ views of the declining aquifer problem were not influenced by gender, age, or socio-economic factors (Id.).
-The results indicated that a resident’s level of knowledge regarding water resource problems correlated with his or her willingness to play for water conservation (Id.).
+The thematic gauge used by Bilodeau, a willingness to pay for water conservation revealed that residents’ views of the declining aquifer problem were not influenced by gender, age, or socio-economic factors (Id.).
+The results indicated that a resident’s level of knowledge regarding water resource problems correlated with his or her willingness to pay for water conservation (Id.).
 Municipal water users, as compared to private well owners, were likewise more willing to pay (Id.).
 These qualitative results suggest that public apathy toward the declining aquifer problem is more of a communicative issue than a societal one.
 And this is underscored by the fact that the organization charged with addressing the problem, the Palouse Basin Aquifer Committee, is largely unknown to the public (Id.), but has been in existence for 44 years (PBAC report, 2009).

 The challenge is finding a way to relate information that tells the public more about the declining aquifer problem than simply that a problem exists.
 The issue assuredly lies in the conveyance of the information and/or reception thereof.
 Only when that point is finally driven home will the community recognize the necessity of addressing the problem.